-Based on the positive results of this programme, the final Jet/Energy modules (Module 1) will be designed in 2003.
+Based on the positive results of this program, the final JEMs (Module 1) will be designed in 2003.
 Volume production of the 32 JEMs needed for ATLAS will start in 2004.
-The next generation of the JEM is planned to be the module to be used in the final ATLAS Level-1 Calorimeter trigger, is being designed taking into account the experiences from the tests of the prototype modules and the development in technology.
-A schematic overview of this module is given in Figure 7.
-LVDS deserialiser devices of the SCAN series are used, which will allow for JTAG/Boundary scan testing of the onboard connections.
-Each of those devices deserialises 6 data channels.
-A new generation of FPGAs, the Virtex-II series, has become common and will be used on JEM-1.
+The next generation of the JEM is planned to be the module to be used in the final ATLAS Level-1 Calorimeter trigger.
+It is being designed taking into account the experiences from the tests of the prototype modules and the development in technology.
+A schematic overview of this module is given in Fig. 7.
+LVDS deserializer devices of the SCAN series [7] are used, which will allow for JTAG/Boundary scan testing of the onboard connections.
+Each of those devices deserializes six data channels.
+A new generation of FPGAs, the Virtex-II [8] series, has become common and will be used on JEM-1.
 They offer higher logic densities and improved performance.
-Since fine-pitch BGA packages are usually fitted to smaller PCBs in the current commercial market, it has been decided to fit one InputFPGA and four LVDS deserialisers on daughtermodules.
+Since fine-pitch ball grid array packages are usually fitted to smaller printed circuit boards in the current commercial market, it has been decided to fit one Input FPGA and four LVDS deserializers on daughtermodules.
 A JEM-1 will be fitted with four of those daughtermodules.
 The use of daughtermodules also simplifies the rework of faulty modules significantly, as they can be easily replaced.
 The readout and control functions will also be on a daughtermodule, leaving basically only the Main Processor mounted on the mainboard of JEM-1.
 The firmware has been updated to match the new devices and mapping.
 Since all interfaces to the outside world are identical, Module-1 can replace the current prototype in the module integration tests.
 The daughtermodules and the mainboard are under production and will be subjected to standalone tests and module integration tests in 2004.

 Fig. 7.
-The final Jet/Energy module for ATLAS.
+Final JEM for ATLAS.